-Many photonic applications can be enhanced through the use of phase coherent wavelengths of a comb laser, however unleashing this power can be challenging.
-Pilot has developed the ability to separate the comb lines on-chip while maintaining their synchronicity.
-This allows the integration with other integrated photonic components such as detectors and modulators for the manipulation of individual comb lines, or groups of comb lines, enabling advanced functionality.
+Many photonic applications can be enhanced through the use of phase coherent wavelengths of a comb laser.
+However, unleashing this power can be challenging.
+Pilot Photonics has developed the ability to separate the comb lines on-chip while maintaining their synchronicity.
+This allows the comb laser to be integrated with other photonic components such as detectors and modulators for the manipulation of individual comb lines, or groups of comb lines, enabling advanced functionality.

-Pilot Photonics develops monolithic III-V PICs that encapsulate its gain switched comb laser technology and on-chip comb line selection and enable their integration with advanced photonic components such as high speed modulators and detectors.
-These comb-enhanced PICs can be applied to coherent optical communications, mmWave Photonics, precision timing, optical fiber sensing, spectroscopy, LiDAR and ranging, and other applications in the digital transformation.
+Pilot Photonics develops monolithic III-V PICs that encapsulate its gain switched comb laser technology and on-chip comb line selection which enables their integration with advanced photonic components such as high speed modulators and detectors.
+These comb-enhanced PICs can be applied to coherent optical communications, mmWave photonics, precision timing, optical fiber sensing, spectroscopy, LiDAR and ranging, and other applications in the digital transformation.

 As photonic integrated circuits become more advanced, their complexity grows, and driving and controling them becomes more challenging.
 Pilot Photonics has developed proprietary control hardware and software with high channel counts for managing its advanced single-chip comb-enhanced PICs.
-In order to extract the most value from these chips, high-speed frequency or data modulation is often required and Pilot Photonics develops unique RF drive and data interfaces for its PICs ensuring high performance in a miniature form-factor.
+In order to extract the most value from these chips, high-speed frequency or data modulation is often required.
+To satisfy this requirement, Pilot Photonics has developed unique RF drive and data interfaces for its PICs to ensure high performance in a miniature form-factor.